Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Components/Loggers/InfluxDB_Prometheus_Logger.md

 InfluxDB V2 uses token-based authentication and introduces the concepts of buckets and organizations, replacing the database and retention policy concepts from V1.

-To log your CAN Bus data to InfluxDB V2, first install InfluxDB V2 and get it up and running.
+To log your CAN bus data to InfluxDB V2, first install InfluxDB V2 and get it up and running.
 Then add an InfluxDB V2 logger to your profile and configure the following options:

 | Setting               | Purpose                                                                                               |
 | --------------------- | ----------------------------------------------------------------------------------------------------- |